alphanodes/redmine_privacy_terms/INSPECTORS.md

 ### [User role visibility all](#roles_users_visibility_all)

-Roles with user visibility ALL - make sure if this is really necessary.
+Roles with user visibility ALL.
+You should check - according to your use case - if this setting is really necessary.

 #### Example for user visibility